 If you’re bringing in raw materials from another country, for example, and using them in products that you export, there are various programs you need to be aware of which can help you minimize the duties and/or taxes you pay.
 Customs brokers are well-versed in these programs and can help you use them to your advantage and minimize the impact on your cash flow.

 Q: What’s the best way for exporters to find a customs broker who meets their specific needs?

-Dewar: If you contact the Canadian Association of Importers and Exporters (IE Canada), they have a list of brokers and specialists.
-The Canadian Society of Customs Brokers (CSCB) hosts a site called the Importer’s Network, which also provides guidance to help exporters and importers understand what type of broker or specialist they might need.
+Dewar: The Canadian Association of Importers and Exporters (IE Canada) has a list of brokers and specialists.
+The Canadian Society of Customs Brokers (CSCB) hosts a site called the Importers Network, which also provides guidance to help exporters and importers understand what type of broker or specialist they might need.
 The Canadian International Freight Forwarders Association (CIFFA) is another organization that provides a list of brokers and specialists.

 Not all brokers are the same.
 There are some who do a bit of everything and others who focus on a particular area, like freight.
-If you’re an exporter, it’s critical to make sure you choose a customs broker who’s an expert in trade compliance and facilitation.
+If you’re an exporter, it’s critical to choose a customs broker who’s an expert in trade compliance and facilitation.

 Q: Once they’ve identified the right customs broker, what’s the best way for an exporter to engage with the broker to get the most use of their skills?